niksarrow/asr/README.md

 ## Steps to open in Google Colab:

  - Download ASR.ipynb to your local machine.
+ 	- Either clone the repository.
+ 	- Or Download as a zip under the `Code` tab.
  - Open Google Colab: https://colab.research.google.com/notebooks/intro.ipynb
  - Click on `File` --> `Upload Notebook`
  - Select the downloaded file and press Enter.